| I am an astrophysicist in the Stellar Astrophysics group |

 | I work on: |

-- The Evolution of Single and Binary Stars
+- The Evolution of Single, Binary and Multiple Stars

 - Astrostatistics of single and multiple stellar systems